Evans Lookout in Blackheath (Panoramic Grose Valley Views)

 It’s not the most challenging walking track in the Blue Mountains, but a reasonable fitness level and good hiking shoes are necessary.

-The Grand Canyon walking track has been around since as early as 1907, and it was one of the first official Blue Mountains tracks to be opened to the public.
+The Grand Canyon Walk has been around since as early as 1907, and it was one of the first official Blue Mountains tracks to be opened to the public.

 The trail follows the edge of the cliffs between these two lookouts, with incredible Grose Valley views to enjoy from start to finish.

-One of the highlights along this walk is the Barrow Lookout, which offers clear views of the waterfall that is known as Govett’s Leap.
+One of the highlights along this walk is the Barrow Lookout, which offers fantastic views of the waterfall that is known as Govett’s Leap.

 From there, the trail continues across the top of the waterfall, eventually arriving at Govetts Leap lookout.